 Report a Pothole

-N.C.
-Department of Transportation maintenance crews' first priority is to patch potholes and other road defects that are safety concerns.
+The first priority for N.C.
+Department of Transportation maintenance crews is to patch potholes and other road defects that are safety concerns.

-To patch a pothole, crews first clean out any pavement, gravel or water in the hole.
+To patch a pothole, crews first clean out any pavement, gravel or water.
 They then fill it with new asphalt and compact it to roadway level.

 How NCDOT Prevents Potholes